MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/README.md

     <img src=".//media/PC_to_RNWF02.png" width=500/>

-3. Connect the [USB-to-UART converter](https://www.newark.com/c/cable-wire-cable-assemblies/cable-assemblies/usb-adapter-cables?conversion-type=usb-to-uart-converter) RXD, TXD, & GND wires to the the TX, RX, & GND pins of the mikroBUS™ header on the RNWF02PC Add On Board, respectively:
+3. Connect the USB-to-UART converter's RXD, TXD, & GND wires to the the TX, RX, & GND pins of the RNWF02PC Add On Board, respectively:

     <img src=".//media/USB-UART_mikroBUS.png" width=500/>